LeGabriel254/wireframing/README.md

 - By identifying and fixing the usability issue early, the team prevented potential confusion for users in the final product.
 - The clearer separation between buttons improved the user flow and made it easier for users to understand the booking process.
 - This adjustment was made before any coding began, saving time and avoiding costly revisions.
-0 commit comments
-Comments
-0
- (0)
-Comment
-You're not receiving notifications from this thread.